-- 1) While on the System Setup Page, press the FMS Knob momentarily to activate the flashing cursor. - 2) Turn the large FMS Knob to highlight the desired field in the Display Units Box. - 3) Turn the small FMS Knob to select from a list of measurement units and press the ENT Key when the desired unit is highlighted.
+- 1) While on the System Setup Page, press the FMS Knob momentarily to activate the flashing cursor. - 2) Turn the large FMS Knob to highlight the desired field in the Display Units Box. - 3) Turn the small FMS Knob to select the desired units. - 4) Press the ENT Key.
 Press the CLR Key to cancel the action without changing the units.

-^{} Default setting Contact a Garmin-authorized service center to change this setting
+\\ Contact a Garmin-authorized service center to change this setting